-Tinubu, Dantata, Cole, Ogah, others clinch Nigeria’s 1.3mbd oil lifting deal - Nigeria Today
+Tinubu, Dantata, Cole, Ogah, Others Clinch Nigeria’s 1.3mbd Oil Lifting Deal - Nigeria Today

 “In fact, contrary to a lot of speculations that a lot of Nigerian crude goes to China, it does not.
 Most of them are consumed and refined in India and Europe, particularly, this year and last year, most of Nigerian crude ends up in European refineries.”

-The post Tinubu, Dantata, Cole, Ogah, others clinch Nigeria’s 1.3mbd oil lifting deal appeared first on Vanguard News.
+The post Tinubu, Dantata, Cole, Ogah, Others Clinch Nigeria’s 1.3mbd Oil Lifting Deal appeared first on Timeofgist.com.

 Follow us on twitter @NigeriaTodayNG